GAIB20/tugas-besar-logika-komputasional-2022-letsgetrich-x/README.md

 ## How to Run

+1. Download and install GNU Prolog Console.

-1. Clone this repository by running this command in your computer
+2. Clone this repository by running this git command.
 ```
 $ git clone https://github.com/GAIB20/tugas-besar-logika-komputasional-2022-letsgetrich-x.git
 ```

-2. navigate to `src` folder and run `main.pl` file
+3. Open GNU Prolog Console and change working directory using `change_directory('directory').` or using console GUI.
+Navigate to `src` folder.

+4. Consult `main.pl` file using `consult('main.pl').` in GNU Prolog Console.

-3. Run main.pl with the argument below
+5. Run main.pl with the argument below

 ```
 $ startGame.